 Adjust rack to middle position and preheat oven to 450 degrees.
 Wash and dry all produce.
-In a medium bowl, combine mayonnaise and 4 tsp vinegar (you’ll use the rest of the vinegar later).
+Trim and thinly slice scallions.
+In a medium bowl, combine mayonnaise and 4 tsp vinegar (we’ll use the rest of the vinegar later).
 Add carrots and toss to coat.
-Set aside.

-Dice potatoes into ½-inch pieces.
-Place in a large pot with enough salted water to cover by 2 inches.
+Dice potatoes into 1-inch pieces; place in a large pot with enough salted water to cover by 2 inches.
 Cover and bring to a boil over high heat.
 Once boiling, lower heat to medium.
-Cook until tender, 15-20 minutes.
-Reserve ½ cup potato cooking liquid, then drain and return potatoes to pot.
+Cook until easily pierced with a fork, 15-20 minutes.
+Reserve ½ cup cooking liquid, then drain and return potatoes to pot.

 Rub pork with a large drizzle of olive oil.
 Season generously all over with salt and pepper.
-Set aside ¼ tsp Cinnamon Paprika Spice in a small microwave-safe bowl; rub pork all over with remaining spice.
-Place pork on a baking sheet and roast until cooked through, 18-20 minutes.
+Set ¼ tsp Cinnamon Paprika Spice aside in a small, microwave-safe bowl, then rub pork all over with remaining spice.
+Place pork on a baking sheet and roast to desired doneness, 18-20 minutes.
 Let rest 5 minutes after removing from oven.

 Meanwhile, quarter, core, and thinly slice apple.
 Add to bowl with carrots and toss to combine.
+Stir in half the scallions.
 Season with salt and pepper.
 To bowl with reserved Cinnamon Paprika Spice, add jam and remaining vinegar; stir to combine.
-Microwave until warm, 45 seconds.
+Microwave until warm, about 45 seconds.
 Stir in 1 TBSP butter (2 TBSP for 4 servings) until melted.
 Season with salt and pepper.

-Mash drained potatoes until smooth.
-Stir in sour cream, 1 TBSP butter (2 TBSP for 4 servings), and ¼ cup reserved potato cooking liquid.
-(If needed, add more reserved potato cooking liquid a splash at a time until potatoes are creamy.)
+Mash drained potatoes in pot until smooth.
+Stir in sour cream, 1 TBSP butter (2 TBSP for 4 servings), remaining scallions, and ¼ cup reserved cooking liquid.
+(If needed, stir in more reserved cooking liquid, a splash at a time, until creamy.)
 Season with salt and pepper.